stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 .. note::

     NOTE:
-    If you are using multiple environments you will need to move variable files to pertinent directory, for example `~/deployment/src/kayobe-config/etc/kayobe/environments/production/inventory/group_vars/`
+    If you are using multiple environments, and you need to customise Wazuh in each environement, create override files in an appropriate directory, for example `etc/kayobe/environments/production/inventory/group_vars/`
-    Files to be moved:
+    Files which values can be overridden (in context of Wazuh):
     - etc/kayobe/inventory/group_vars/wazuh/wazuh-manager/wazuh-manager
-    - etc/wazuh-manager.yml
+    - etc/kayobe/wazuh-manager.yml
     - etc/kayobe/inventory/group_vars/wazuh/wazuh-agent/wazuh-agent

 Secrets